ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    InfiniBand, etc.) interconnecting the IP routers and the transport network.

-   When a 10Gb IP link between R1 and R8 is needed, using, for example SDH physical links between the IP routers and the transport network, an STM-64 Private Line service needs to be created, supported by an ODU2 end-to-end connection, between transport network nodes S3 and S18, passing through transport network nodes S1, S2, S31, S33, S34 and S15, which belong to different PNC domains (multi-domain service
+   When a 10Gb an IP connectivity service between R1 and R8 is needed, using, for example SDH physical links between the IP routers and the transport network, an STM-64 Private Line service needs to be created, supported by a ODU2 end-to-end connection, between transport network nodes S3 and S18, passing through transport network nodes S1, S2, S31, S33, S34 and S15, which belong to different PNC domains (multi-domain service